 The pedal’s mode knob will allow you to choose between eight different reverb effects including Modulate, Plate, Spring, Hall, Room, +Delay, Shimmer, and Dynamic modes.
 The +Delay mode adds a bit of delay to the reverb mix and makes for a great sound.

 The pedal also offers more controls as well and allows you to easily manage the Effect Level, Tone, and Time.
 The pedal also has stereo in/out functions.

 This pedal is made by Boss, so of course, it’s hard to beat the amount of quality craftsmanship that was put into this pedal.
 The pedal also offers some great-sounding reverb effects and is very reliable.

 The pedal also comes in a very affordable price range, so this may just be a good option for you if you’re looking for a great combination of versatile features, excellent craftsmanship, and an attractive price.

 Overall, if you’re looking for a great reverb pedal the Boss RV-6 is another good one to add to your list of options.

 Choosing the Best Reverb Pedals For Guitar

 If you’re serious about playing guitar, a reverb pedal is a must-have for your guitar effect arsenal.
 The above pedals are some of the very best reverb pedals for guitar.
-Each of the pedals on this list have a lot to offer in their own respects and each has individual characteristics that make them stand out.
+Each of the pedals on this list has a lot to offer in their own respect and each has individual characteristics that make them stand out.